-A membership organisation, incorporated by Royal Charter in 2003, the EI supports over 16,000 individuals and 250 companies across 100 countries, serving society with independence, professionalism and a wealth of expertise in energy matters.
+A registered charity, incorporated by Royal Charter in 2003, the EI serves society with independence, professionalism and a wealth of expertise in energy matters.
 The EI is licensed by the Engineering Council (UK) to offer Chartered, Incorporated and Engineering Technician status to engineers, the Science Council to award Chartered Scientist status, and also licensed by the Society for the Environment to award Chartered Environmentalist status.

 The EI was set up in 2003 as a result of a merger between the Institute of Petroleum (IP) and the Institute of Energy (InstE).
 Both Institutes had a proud and distinguished heritage developed over many years supporting their particular energy sectors.
 Increasingly these sectors have converged, creating an integrated global energy market which has been mirrored by the development of the Energy Institute - established to address both the depth and breadth of the subject.